-Figure 8: Gen Z 18- to 34-Year-Old Media Usage Quintiles
+Figure 8: Gen Z 18- to 44-Year-Old Male Media Usage Quintiles

-Source: 2023 Summer MRI-Simmons USA, Weight type: Population (000), Base: Study Universe

-Note: Complete quintile percent and index data for Magazine and Newspaper available in section 7.0 Appendix
+Source: 2023 Fall MRI-Simmons USA, Weight type: Population (000), Base: Study Universe Note: Complete quintile percent and index data for Magazine and Newspaper available in section 7.0 Appendix

 Looking specifically at the Hispanic portion of the audience, there are very similar patterns in top usage channels (Figure 9).
-While the total reach for the internet and social media channels is slightly lower overall, the intensity of use in the top quintile is higher, at 28%.
-Additionally, we see slightly heavier use of nearly every channel measured by the survey compared to the general market audience, which implies the Hispanic audience consumes media a little more throughout the day than the general market.
+While the total reach for the internet and social media channels is slightly lower overall, the intensity of use in the top quintile for social is higher, at 24%.
+Additionally, we see slightly heavier reach of radio and television channels, which implies more of the Hispanic audience consumes traditional media than the general market.